VladStoyanoff/Data_Analysis_Project/README.md

 I assume that the data is credible due to it being recommended by Google and provided by Motivate International Inc.

-_Deliverable: A description of all data sources used_
+_Deliverable: A description of all data sources used

 The data used can be found in the data folder in this repository

 ## Process

 ### Guiding questions

 ● What tools are you choosing and why?

+I'm choosing to prepare and analyze the data with RStudio, because BigQuery, Google Spreadsheets and Excel cannot load half of the data files due to their size.

 ● What steps have you taken to ensure that your data is clean?

+My whole cleaning process is descriebd int he script.R file step-by-step

 ● How can you verify that your data is clean and ready to analyze?

+By inspecting it with common functions:

+colnames             #List of column names nrow                 #How many rows are in data frame? dim                  #Dimensions of the data frame? head                 #See the first 6 rows of data frame.
+Also tail str                  #See list of columns and data types (numeric, character, etc) summary              #Statistical summary of data.
+Mainly for numerics

 ● Have you documented your cleaning process so you can review and share those results?

-Key tasks
-1. Check the data for errors.
-2. Choose your tools.
-3. Transform the data so you can work with it effectively.
-4. Document the cleaning process.
-Deliverable
+Yes.
+It's documented as comments in the script file.

-Documentation of any cleaning or manipulation of data
+_Deliverable: Documentation of any cleaning or manipulation of data_